 Without proper treatment, gastroesophageal reflux disease, or GERD, can cause serious medical problems and even increase your risk for esophageal cancer.
-Dr. Treyzon has significant experience treating GERD in patients from throughout the Cedars Sinai Medical Towers, Los Angeles, CA, area, helping them enjoy better health and avoid serious complications.
+Dr. Treyzon has significant experience treating GERD in patients from throughout the Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, area, helping them enjoy better health and avoid serious complications.

 GERD is a disease that develops when the valve, or sphincter, between the esophagus and the stomach (called the lower esophageal sphincter, or LES) malfunctions due to weakness or damage, allowing stomach acid to regularly move backward, or reflux, up the esophagus.
 “Acid reflux” simply describes this process of acid moving (refluxing) backward up into the esophagus from the stomach.